oercompbiomed/Seili-2020/README.md

 groups continue to work with the project and deliver a report in the end of September.

-**Students are signed in at University of Turku from where 5 credit points are given upon completion of the course.**
+**Students are signed in at University of Turku from where 5 credit points (ECTS) are given upon completion of the course.**